 I have always wanted to become a teacher or doctor.
 So why did I choose to become a teacher?
 As a former refugee, my high school teachers and college professors went the extra mile to help me through high school and college.
-I have always wanted to be a teacher, which is, in my opinion, the best way to honor God, to repay my debt to America, and to show respect to my teachers.
+To be a teacher, which is, in my opinion, is one the best ways to honor God, to repay my debt to America, and to show respect to my teachers.
 Finally, I want to help students who are “average” or at-risk, like I was to succeed in school and be admitted to some of the nation’s most prestigious colleges.

 I want to thank you for allowing us to be an important part of your child’s life.
 You are the most important person in the education of your child.
 It is critical that we work together to ensure their success and communicate how best to combine our efforts.
 I look forward to meeting you and talking about your student’s success.

 1. Durwood Barber Ray, Ph.D., Gerald A Merrill, Ph.D., Frederic J Brenner, Ph.D., Laurie S Lytle, Tan Lam, et al “T24 HRAS Transformed NIH/3T3 Mouse Cells (GhrasT-NIH/3T3) in Serial Tumorigenic Passages Give Rise to Increasingly Aggressive Tumorigenic Cell Lines T1-A and T2-A and Metastatic Cell Lines T3-HA and T4-PA.”
 Experimental Cell Research 340, 1-11, Jan 1, 2016.
 Download Full Article.